The heart of Computercraft’s work is the development and optimization of complex biomedical databases essential to the global scientific community.

 Computercraft works with government agencies and underserved populations to expand access to reliable web-based health information, outreach materials, and conferences with the goal of reducing health disparities.

-We also participate in scientific meetings throughout the country, prepare and give biomedical presentations, and run collaborative “hackathons” to educate the scientific community about publicly available bioinformatics and genomics databases and other tools.
+We also participate in scientific meetings throughout the country, prepare and give biomedical presentations, and creatively train the scientific community about publicly available bioinformatics and genomics databases and other tools through collaborative “hackathons."

 - Development of clinical, programmatic, and policy materials for medical providers, scientists, and the public